 Trouble is, the English Lake District is full of men with khaki gaiters and ski poles, striding confidently about.
 Ask them what the path ahead is like and they say it’s a bit of a climb, when what they mean is you’re going to need stepladders and an oxygen tent.
 I was misled after a simple enquiry about Jack’s Rake, a route up a cliff called Pavey Ark in the Langdales.
 “It’s easy”, he said.
 “Bit of a climb though”.

-It is, in fact, not easy at all.
-It’s a very hard route – a route not to be attempted unless you’ve got fopur arms each about nine feet long.
-An octopus could climb Jack’s Rake – I got stuck about a third of the way up.
+Well I’m here to tell you that it is, in fact, not easy at all.
+It’s a very hard route – a route not to be attempted unless you’ve got four arms each about nine feet long.
+An octopus could climb Jack’s Rake – I got stuck about a third of the way up, while behind me a queue of hardy men shouted helpful things like “keep going, it’s easy” and “if you fall off, try to fall sideways”.

 I should have known better.
 When it comes to hiking in the Lake District – hiking anywhere come to that – it pays to know your own limitations.
 For most walkers this boils down to taking a peek at the map and keeping well away from the tricky bits with no recognisable path.
 It’s usually easy to spot these in the Lakes because they are called things like Foul Crag, Black Mire, Sharp Edge or Death-Plunge Peak.
 All right, I made the last one up, but there’s definitely a hill north of Keswick called Great Cockup, which I’d think twice about climbing.